Bettiah: Railway

 Bettiah is connected to different cities of India through railways.
 Bettiah railway station is the main railway station serving the city.
-Direct trains are available to all the major destinations across India like Patna, Delhi, Mumbai, Kolkata, Guwahati, Ahemdabad, Lucknow, Jaipur, Jammu & Katra, etc.
+Direct trains are available to all the major destinations across India like Patna, Delhi, Mumbai, Kolkata, Guwahati, Ahmedabad, Lucknow, Jaipur, Jammu & Katra, etc.

 Prajapati Halt railway station, also known as Bettiah Cant Railway station, is another railway station serving the city.

 Roadway

 The National Highways 727, 139W, 28B, 727aa, and State Highway 54 pass through the city.

 The National Highway Authority of India (NHAI) has declared a new Patna-Bettiah road as National Highway 139W, setting the stage for the construction of a high-quality four-lane road between the two towns that would reduce the distance between them to 167 kilometres from the current 200-odd km, and travel time to around two hours.

-The new Gopalganj-Bettiah Road passes through the New Town section of Tola San Saraiyan.
+The new Gopalganj-Bettiah Road passes through the New Town section of San Saraiyan Tola.
 Through this new road, a distance of 60 km is shortened from the commute to Gopalganj-Bettiah.

 A new expressway is currently being constructed via Bettiah which links Gorakhpur to Siliguri.

 A direct NH is being constructed to link Bettiah to Gorakhpur, designated 727aa.
 NH727AA connects Manuapul (Bettiah), Patzirwa, Paknaha, Pipraghat, and Sevrahi in the states of Bihar and Uttar Pradesh.